morrownr/USB-WiFi/home/Using_USB_Adapter_in_VirtualBox.md

 Updated: 2025-01-28

-Important step: add your username to the "vboxuser" group.
+Important first step: add your username to the "vboxuser" group.

 To add your username to the "vboxuser" group, open a terminal and run the command "sudo usermod -aG vboxusers your_username"; this will add